FN 060 4 Units

 Food and Nutrition Work Experience

 This course involves supervised training, in the form of on-the-job employment that will enhance the student's knowledge in the selected field of study.
 The student's major and job must match.
 Students work 5-20 hours per week to earn units using the following formula: For paid work, 75 hours = 1 unit; for volunteer work, 60 hours = 1 unit.
 Students may earn a total of 16 units toward graduation in Work Experience 098 courses.
 See department for specific guidelines.

 Introduction to Food and Nutrition

 This course introduces the scientific concepts of nutrition related to the function of nutrients in the basic life processes.
-Emphasis is on individual needs, food sources of nutrients, current nutritional issues and diet analysis.
+Emphasis is on individual nutrition needs for health promotion and disease prevention, food sources of nutrients, current nutritional issues and diet analysis.